jhuintprog/fall2019/wave.md

 However you generate square waves, make sure that the duty cycle is 50%, meaning that the runs of maximum sample values are about the same length as the runs of minimum sample values.

 The sample values generated for sawtooth waves should increase linearly from the minimum to maximum throughout each cycle.
 One way to implement this is to take the time *t* of the sample, and divide it by the length of one cycle.
-For example, let's say the frequency is 440 Hz, which would make the cycle length about 0.002272 seconds.
-If *t* is 4.8 seconds, then dividing *t* by the cycle length gives us approximately 2112.676056.
-Taking the *floor* of this value gives us .676056.
-What this means is that for our value of *t* (4.8 seconds), the generated sawtooth waveform about 2/3 of the way through the current cycle (0.676056 is about 2/3.)
+For example, let's say the frequency is 440 Hz, which would make the cycle length 1/440 seconds.
+If *t* is 4.9902 seconds, then dividing *t* by the cycle length gives us approximately 2195.688000.
+Subtracting the *floor* of this value gives us 0.688.
+What this means is that for our value of *t* (4.9902 seconds), the generated sawtooth waveform about 2/3 of the way through the current cycle (0.688 is about 2/3.)
 Knowing where *t* is within the current cycle allows us to compute an appropriate sample value.

 ## Rendering is additive!